iamjackg/d1mini-gb-shield/README.md

 ## Purchasing

-You can get this made for about $8 before shipping at [OSHPark](https://oshpark.com/shared_projects/lIuomgBX) or any other PCB fab you want.
+You can get this made for about $8 for three copies at [OSHPark](https://oshpark.com/shared_projects/lIuomgBX).
+Of course, any other PCB fab will also be able to make this.
 Make sure the PCB is 1.6mm thick so it fits in the Game Boy cable.

 ## Bill of materials